 – Tonya Causley, Project Coordinator, President’s Office, Lansing Community College

-Ideation is an industry leader in branding spaces using interior design, signs and environmental graphics.
-If you would like more information on how your space can help you achieve your goals, contact Ideation Signs & Communications in Royal Oak, Michigan.
+Ideation Orange is an industry leader in branding spaces using interior design, signs and environmental graphics.
+If you would like more information on how your space can help you achieve your goals, contact Ideation Orange in Hazel Park, Michigan.

 Photos © 2018 Gene Meadows